AlmasB/FXGL/README.md

 ```bash
 mvn package
 ```
-This will generate FXGL-0.1.7.jar, sources and javadoc.
+This will generate FXGL-0.1.8.jar, sources and javadoc.

 ## Setup
-Depending on what IDE or build tool you are using choose appropriate setup steps.
+Choose setup steps based on your IDE/build tool.

 ## Setup (Maven)
 ```maven